genomicsITER/NanoCLUST/README.md

 iii.
 Clone the NanoCLUST repository and test the pipeline on a minimal dataset with a single command

-*Download a BLAST database for cluster sequence classification.
+*Download a BLAST database in the NanoCLUST dir for cluster sequence classification.
 For NCBI 16S rRNA database:

 ```bash
 mkdir db db/taxdb